mstockwell/Check-VPC-IP-Address-Space/README.md

 At the command line, enter the following command and press return: (select an S3 bucket and name for your CloudFormation stack)
 `aws cloudformation package --template-file template.yaml  --output-template-file output.yaml --s3-bucket <yourbucketname>  --s3-prefix <cloudformationstack>`

-The above command package the lambda function and puts it in the S3 bucket.
+The above command packages the lambda function and puts it in the S3 bucket.
 In addition, the SAM template will be transformed into a CloudFormation template to be used in the next step for creating your infrastructure stack.

 Next, enter the following command and press return: `aws cloudformation deploy --template-file output.yaml --stack-name <cloudformationstack>` --capabilities CAPABILITY_NAMED_IAM

 You should see Waiting for changeset to be created..
 The above command creates the necessary AWS infrastructure including a lambda role, an SNS topic, and a CloudWatch Schedule Event.

 Deploying the infrastructure will take approximately 3 minutes.
 Upon completion of the stack deployment, you will see the message, Successfully created/updated stack - `<cloudformationstack>`

 Once deployed, you will need to enter a VPC_ID in the environment variable IF you want single VPC mode, otherwise the utility will scan all subnets, in all VPCs